MHDFlows/MHDFlows.jl/README.md

 **Speed**

-The following table provides the reference of the runtime for 1 iteration for pure HD/MHD computation.
+The following table provides the reference of the runtime for 1 iteration in pure HD/MHD computation.

 Method : compute the mean time of 20 iteration using RK4 method